Lacassine National Wildlife Refuge: Management

 Lacassine NWR is managed intensively for waterfowl and other Louisiana coastal wetland species.
-The refuge has a wetland management program in which water levels are manipulated for managing naturally occurring marsh and moist soil plants and a Copeland management program where crops are planted to provide food for wintering waterfowl that migrate down the Mississippi and Central Flyways.
+The refuge has a wetland management program in which water levels are manipulated for managing naturally occurring marsh and moist soil plants, and a Copeland management program where crops are planted to provide food for wintering waterfowl that migrate down the Mississippi and Central Flyways.

 Habitat is made more attractive to waterfowl and shorebirds by mechanical methods and flooding with costs reimbursed to the landowner or farmer.
 The refuge also has an active coastal prairie restoration program and a prescribed burning program.
-Native prairies and marshes are periodically burned on a 3-5 year rotational basis to invigorate native grasses and forbs and to set back cool season plant growth or to reduce the fuel load and organic accumulations in the marshes.
+Native prairies and marshes are periodically burned on a 3-5 year rotational basis to invigorate native grasses and forbs, and to set back cool season plant growth or to reduce the fuel load and organic accumulations in the marshes.

 Lacassine has a Wilderness Management program to help in managing the 3445 acre wilderness area found on the refuge and an oil and gas program to help minimize disturbance from mineral owner's activities.
 An alligator trapping program is used to manage the refuge's American alligator population.
 The refuge also has an active volunteer/intern program.
+There are unproductive orphan wells in various dilapidated shape, creating not only an eyesore but ecological concerns.
+The Bipartisan Infrastructure Law (November 15, 2021) provided funding, as well as funding from the Department of the Interior, to plug and remove eleven wells and structures.